material-components/material-components-android/docs/components/Card.md

 </style>
 ```

-or using the style in the layout (affects only this specific card):
+Use the style in the layout.
+This affects only this specific card:

 ```xml
 <com.google.android.material.card.MaterialCardView